abhisharma1357/oathforge/README.md

 | `0` | `bool` |  |  |
 ---
 #### <a name="symbol()"></a> `symbol()`
-Gets the token symbol
 ##### Outputs
 |  | Type | Name | Description |
 |---|---|---|---|
 | `0` | `string` |  |  |
 ---
 #### <a name="tokenURI(uint256)"></a> `tokenURI(uint256)`
-Returns an URI for a given token ID Throws if the token ID does not exist.
-May return an empty string.
 ##### Inputs
 |  | Type | Name | Description |
 |---|---|---|---|